Tanjung, Tabalong

-Tanjung, or also commonly known as Tanjung Tabalong, is a town and district, which orms the administrative centre of Tabalong Regency in the Indonesian province of South Kalimantan.
+Tanjung, or also commonly known as Tanjung Tabalong, is a town and district, which forms the administrative centre of Tabalong Regency in the Indonesian province of South Kalimantan.

 Etymology and names

-The origin of the Tanjung name was originated from some local stories told by generations since the 1940s.
+The origin of the Tanjung name originated from some local stories told by generations since the 1940s.
 The name came from the jungle explorers who used to search for some open areas for farming until their feet were hurt by stepping on Tataba thorns.
-They screamed and ask for help, in which in the local language (Banjar language), it is called Tahalulung.
+They screamed and asked for help, which in the local Banjar language is called Tahalulung.